KOFY-TV: Syndicated programming

-Prior to the switch to Grit, KOFY-TV offered a schedule of first-run talk shows, court shows, off-network sitcoms, reality shows, and movies such as The Steve Wilkos Show, Jerry Springer, Maury, Right This Minute, Law & Crime Daily, America's Court with Judge Ross, Last Man Standing, and Black-ish.
+Prior to the switch to Grit, KOFY-TV offered a schedule of syndicated first-run and off-network programming such as The Steve Wilkos Show, Jerry Springer, Maury, Right This Minute, Law & Crime Daily, America's Court with Judge Ross, Last Man Standing, and Black-ish.

 In addition, the station occasionally aired ABC network programming in the event of programming conflicts on KGO.

 Sports

 In the 1990s, KOFY-TV aired a select number of University of San Francisco Dons college basketball games.
 On April 3, 2013, KOFY-TV aired its first baseball telecast, a prime time game between the Oakland Athletics and the Seattle Mariners, that was produced by Comcast SportsNet California.

 In 2021, KOFY-TV aired Oakland Roots SC soccer games.

 Former local programming

 The Daily Mixx

-From 2002 to 2006, KBWB ran an entertainment news segment called The Daily Mixx, which aired at 5:56 and 10:00 p.m. daily.
+From 2002 to 2006, KBWB ran an entertainment news segment called The Daily Mixx, which aired at 5:56 and 10 p.m. daily.
 The Mixx, as it was sometimes referred to, showed clips of celebrity interviews as well as movie previews and giveaways such as tickets to the Santa Cruz Beach Boardwalk and Winchester Mystery House.
 It was hosted by Chris Labrum and Angela Murrow (sometimes known as Angela Bakke) during the segment's first two years and by Lesley Nagy and Shane Tallant in subsequent years.
 An extended version, called The Mixx EP, aired on the fourth Wednesday or Thursday of each month.
 In January 2006, Tallant left KBWB leaving Nagy as the station's lone correspondent.